BP says no injuries in Texas City hydrotreater fire

 The Texas City refinery was the site of the deadliest U.S. refinery accident in the 21st century when a March 2005 explosion killed 15 workers and injured 180 others.

-Reporting by Kristen Hays and Erwin Seba; Editing by Dale Hudson, Carol Bishopric and Jim Marshall
+Reporting by Erwin Seba and Kristen Hays; Editing by Dale Hudson and Carol Bishopric